ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: The ArguGPT corpus

 We distinguish \textbf{essay prompt} from \textbf{added prompt}.
 An essay prompt is the sentence(s) that the test taker should respond to, e.g., ``Young people enjoy life more than older people do.''
 An added prompt is the prompt or instruction added by us to prompt the model, e.g., ``Please write an essay of 400 words.''
 One example is shown in Table \ref{tab:prompt:format}.

-Therefore, the full prompt given to the machines is in following format, where sometimes only one added prompt is used:
+An added prompt consists of two parts as the prefix and suffix to the essay prompt.
+Yet the prefix part is optional in our experimental settings.
+Therefore, the full prompt given to the machines is in the following format, where sometimes only the suffix part of the added prompt is used:

-Our goal is to find the best added prompt that maximizes the scores given by the YouDao automated system.
+Our goal is to find the best-added prompt that maximizes the scores given by the YouDao automated system.
 To this end, we first devise 20 added prompts and manually inspect the generated essays, which are then narrowed down to 5 added prompts that produce good essays.
-Next, we generate essays using each of the 5 added prompts and 2 essay prompts from each of the WECCL, TOEFL and GRE subcorpus.
+Next, we generate essays using each of the 5 added prompts and 2 essay prompts from each of the WECCL, TOEFL11 and GRE sub-corpus.
 The mean score of the essays generated by these prompts are shown in Table~\ref{tab:pmt:sel}.

 From Table \ref{tab:pmt:sel}, we see that essays from different prompts seem to be very close on their scores.
 Thus we choose prompt 01 because it has the highest average score for the three subcorpora (for more detail, see Appendix \ref{ap:prompts}):